The Technical Guide to Cold Email Deliverability & Infrastructure Setup

 Managing cold email deliverability requires ongoing technical expertise, daily monitoring, and rapid troubleshooting when issues arise.
 The total cost includes DNS configuration time, monitoring tools ($50-200/month), inbox placement testing, deliverability troubleshooting, and staying current with ISP policy changes that happen quarterly.

-Look for these qualities in a deliverability partner.
-Transparent reporting that shows actual inbox placement rates, not just delivery confirmation.
-Performance guarantees backed by pausing billing if targets are missed (most agencies won't offer this because they can't consistently hit numbers).
-Clients own their infrastructure and data rather than renting agency domains (critical for long-term control).
-Clay and Smartlead certifications demonstrate expertise in modern cold email tech stacks.
+Look for these qualities in a deliverability partner: transparent reporting that shows actual inbox placement rates (not just delivery confirmation), performance guarantees backed by pausing billing if targets are missed, and clients owning their infrastructure and data rather than renting agency domains.

 Frequently Asked Questions